descawed/galsdk/README.md

   If you right-click on animation in the list, you can delete it or copy another animation in its place.
 If you right-click on an animation database, you can choose to copy all animations from another database over the animations of this database, or to copy only animations that are missing in this database.
-- **Background** - This tab shows the background images associated with each stage of the game.
-Each entry in the list contains one or more images.
-The first image is always the background image itself.
-Subsequent images are overlaid in front of the background depending on their 3D position defined by the camera angle being viewed.
-These are mainly used for objects in the background that should appear in front of the player when you walk behind them, but also for things like lights that change color when you activate something or items that disappear after you pick them up.
-  You can right-click on an image in the list to export.
 - **Item** - This tab displays the inventory icons and 3D models associated with each item in the game.
 When clicking on an item, the item's model will be displayed in the 3D view, its inventory description will appear in the bottom left, and its inventory icon will appear in the bottom right.
 Items are divided into key items and medicine (i.e.